ap190/WhatDoYouMeme/README.txt

 ### Solidity Contracts and Tests ###

-The solidity contracts for this project are in the the contracts folder.
+The solidity contracts for this project are in the contracts folder.
 Tests for these contracts are contained within the test folder.
 In order to run these tests: